cloudius-systems/capstan/README.md

 ## Features

 * Run multiple VMs of an image as copy-on-write
-* Linux, OS X, and Windows support
+* Linux, FreeBSD, OS X, and Windows support
 * Hypervisors:
     * QEMU/KVM
     * VirtualBox